 Julian Swift-Hook.
 Liberal Democrat.
 Elected to the Town Council on its formation in 1997, retiring in 2019.
-Chairman of Kennet Community Radio and West Berkshire Mencap.2
+Chairman of Kennet Community Radio and West Berkshire Mencap.3

 David Fenn.
 Conservative.
 Retired accountant.
 Elected to the Council 2011-19.
+His wife Marion Fenn was elected to the Council 2007-11.